 Employee Refers to a person employed and remunerated by the University of Johannesburg (excluding those employed on academic or research Conditions of Service).
 Employer Refers to the University of Johannesburg.
-Line Manager/ Management Refers to the management of a specific department, such as the relevant ELG member/invitee , Peromnes 7 or higher.
+Emergency Overtime Work that must be done without delay because of circumstances for which the Employer could not reasonably have expected to make provision and which employees cannot perform during their ordinary work hours.
+Emergency work excludes the performance of routine maintenance work outside regular working hours.
+Line Manager/ Refers to the management of a specific department, such Management as the relevant ELG member/invitee, Peromnes 7 or higher.
+Overtime Compensation for overtime performed, which is remuneration calculated based on the number of additional hours worked, the rate per hour and the factor, depending on when the work was performed.

-Overtime remuneration Compensation for overtime performed, which is calculated based on the number of additional hours worked, the rate per hour and the factor, depending on when the work was performed.
-Refers to a University holiday as declared by the University Council as per the approval UJ Annual Calendar
+UJ Holiday Refers to a University holiday as declared by the University Council as per the approval UJ Annual Calendar ------------ --- --